railsbridge-boston/railsbridge-boston/views/blog/2012_nov_recap_text.markdown

 questions and help people get past obstacles.
 (The allusion is to [Steve Ballmer](http://www.youtube.com/watch?v=8To-6VIJZRE).)

+Here is some of the feedback we got on this question:

 > The people there were amazing -- all of the organizers and TA's were
 > great.
 So nice and friendly and helpful.
 The attendees were also
 > very nice.
 Had a good overall vibe/feel to it.